Scientists Identified Brean Mechanisms to Stop Smoking

 Responses related to blood oxygenation indicate that the brain used more resources to inhibit the automatic response of pressing the key when the “rare” circle appeared.

-Conclusions of the studies
+Conclusions of the studies to stop smoking

 After two months, 50% of the participants who wanted to quit smoking were able to quit.